GlobalDataBarometer/handbook/docs/index.md

 Data is a source of power.
 It can be exploited for private gain, and used to limit freedom, or it can be deployed as a public good: a resource for tackling social challenges, enabling collaboration, driving innovation and improving accountability.
 The Global Data Barometer’s goal is to fill critical knowledge gaps on how data policy and practice are unfolding in different sectors, regions, and countries around the world.
 The design of the Global Data Barometer responds to critical knowledge gaps in how policies and practices of governing, releasing and using data for the public good are unfolding across the globe.

-Building on the Open Data Barometer study, which has been used to drive policymaking, advocacy, and academic research across the world, the Global Data Barometer asks: _To what extent are countries managing data for the public good?_
+Building on the [Open Data Barometer study](http://www.opendatabarometer.org), which has been used to drive policymaking, advocacy, and academic research across the world, the Global Data Barometer asks: _To what extent are countries managing data for the public good?_

 To answer this question we gather quantitative assessments and qualitative evidence questions, drawing on existing secondary datasets, and our own primary expert survey run through our network of global partners.

-The Barometer gathers both country-wide indicators, looking broadly at data governance, capabilities, availability and use and impact, and thematic indicators that focus on the state of data for public good in relation to specific areas of public policy.
+The Global Data Barometer gathers both country-wide indicators, looking broadly at data governance, capabilities, availability and use and impact, and thematic indicators that focus on the state of data for public good in relation to specific areas of public policy.
 This combined breadth and depth approach is designed to:

 *   Look at the overall environment for data for the public good in each country studied;
 *   Explore how far assessments of the overall environment are also reflected in practice in particular thematic sectors;